Mobile home: United Kingdom

-Mobile Homes or Static Caravans are popular across the United Kingdom.
-They are more commonly referred to as Park Homes or Leisure Lodges, depending on if they are marketed as a residential dwelling or as a second holiday home residence.
+Mobile homes, or static caravans, are popular across the United Kingdom.
+They are more commonly referred to as park homes or leisure lodges, depending on whether they are marketed as a residential dwelling or as a second holiday home residence.

-Residential Mobile homes (park homes) are built to the BS3632 standard.
-This standard is issued by the British Standards Institute.
-The institute is a UK body who produce a range of standards for businesses and products to ensure they are fit for purpose.
+Residential mobile homes (park homes) are built to the BS3632 standard.
+This standard is issued by the British Standards Institution.
 The majority of residential parks in the UK have a minimum age limit for their residents, and are generally marketed as retirement or semi-retirement parks.
-Holiday Homes, static caravans or holiday lodges aren't required to be built to BS3632 standards, but many are built to the standard.
+Holiday homes, static caravans or holiday lodges are not required to be built to BS3632 standards, but many are built to the standard.